Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Menzoberranzan

-The City of Spiders, largest and most powerful drow city beneath the Sword Coast
+The City of Spiders, the largest drow city beneath the Sword Coast

 Ched Nasad